Due diligence reporting tool

 Do you have special policies for vulnerable clients?

 Yes, spotting signs of vulnerability and dealing with clients appropriately is a key area of focus for us.
-Each operations team has a vulnerable client champion who is specially trained with additional knowledge and skills to help, but all operational staff receive vulnerability training.
+All operational staff receive vulnerability training.
+Each team has a dedicated Vulnerable Customer Champion who is specially trained with additional knowledge and skills to help.

-We have a vulnerable customer policy, framework and standalone systems to record potential vulnerability safely and in line with FCA and GDPR rules.
-Our support solutions include a single point of contact to large print, alternative literature formats, signature stamps and the ability to take instructions via the best channel for our customers.
+We have a vulnerable customer policy, framework, and standalone systems to record potential vulnerability safely and in line with FCA and GDPR rules.
+Our support includes a single point of contact, large print documents, alternative literature formats, signature stamps, and the ability to take instructions via the best channel for our customers.

-Vulnerability is also considered at all levels of the business from product reviews to communications and customer service in line with new Consumer Duty rules.
+Vulnerability is considered at all levels of the business from product reviews to communications and customer service, in line with Consumer Duty rules.

-We have a Vulnerable Customer Working Group who help make fast decisions and tailor support for customers when their circumstances may call for bespoke assistance.
+We have a Vulnerable Customer Working Group who help make fast decisions and tailor support for customers who might need bespoke assistance.

 Our vulnerable customer outcomes: